pmjones/adr/OBJECTIONS.md

 (Emphasis added.)

-The Responder element of ADR clearly fulfills that description.
+The _Responder_ element clearly fulfills that description.
 Putting together the HTTP Response headers and body are the sole responsibility of the Responder.